 The University Police Department has a mutual working relationship with all Local, County, Federal and any other State law enforcement agencies in Utah County (Utah Valley region), providing each department as requested, or as becomes necessary, with patrol assistance, information exchange, and back up.

 Skateboards, Roller Blades, Hover Boards, Roller Skates, Bicycles, & Motorcycles

 Skateboards, roller blades, hover boards, roller skates, and bicycles are allowed on campus exterior locations for transportation only.
 All Utah State traffic laws and University administrative rules regarding the use of such devices must be obeyed at all times.
 NO stunts or tricks are allowed.
 Motorcycles and like devices shall not be operated on sidewalks without the approval of the Chief of Police or the Facilities Director, unless it is a university owned vehicle responding to an emergency situation.

 Violations of this policy may be enforced against students, employees and visitors of Utah Valley University by notices or citations which may be processed and settled through the police office or court of jurisdiction whichever is appropriate.

 Other Facilities Utilized by UVU

-UVU has satellite offices located in several communities throughout Utah such as: Spanish Fork, and Heber City.
+UVU has satellite offices located in several communities throughout Utah such as: Spanish Fork, Provo, Lehi, and Heber City.
 University Police provide law enforcement and crime prevention services for these areas as needed.
 Routine patrol coverage is by the appropriate local law enforcement agencies.
 UVU PD works closely with the local police agencies in those areas.